info201a-w21/project-bryson716/README.md

   * There are 500,000 observations.
   * There are 10 features.
   * This data can be used to answer the two questions regarding the demographics of those that suffer from mental illnesses, as well as the one asking which mental illness is the most prevalent globally.

+### Team Member Responsibilities
+Unlike other assignments, you'll keep your code organized in multiple different files.
+This helps keep your project more modular and clear.
+You'll create six different files for this project:

+* An index.Rmd file that renders your report - **Morgan**
+* A file that calculates summary information to be included in your * report - **Adrian**
+* A file that creates a table of summary information to be included in your report - **Adrian**
+* A file that creates your first chart - **Adrian**
+* A file that creates your second chart - **Nina**
+* A file that creates your third chart - **Morgan**

+You should save your .R files in the same folder as yourindex.Rmd file.
+There's more information below about how these files interact.